3D printing? Yes – But so much more

-3D printing is the process of creating a 3D physical product from a 3D digital model by adding material layer by layer.
+3D printing is the process of creating a 3D object from a 3D digital model by adding material layer by layer.

 What are the benefits?

-When fabricating prosthetics with 3D printing, material is added only where it is needed in precise layers, resulting in highly accurate protective covers and sockets, with no wasted material.
-Protective covers and sockets for prosthetics are typically formed manually by carving foam blocks or pouring and grinding plaster molds to create a desired shape.
-Afterward, there are a number of ways to make them appear attractive or cosmetic.
-This process requires significant time to achieve precise and accurate results.
+With 3D printing, material is added only where it is needed in precise layers, resulting in highly accurate protective covers and sockets, with no wasted material.
+Prosthetics are typically formed manually by carving foam blocks or pouring and grinding plaster molds to create a desired shape.
+This process requires significant time, resources and personnel.
 3D printing eliminates the manual fabrication process and mess, leaving the clinician to do what they do best, prescribe and fit the most effective and comfortable products possible.

 Ready to optimize your clinic?
 Contact us to transform your O&P practice.